visualproc/visual-imposer/README.md

 4. Support post press equipment automation, such as embedding barcodes, QR codes, and other information.
 5. Ctrl+O:Open folder select pdf file   Ctrl+E:Auto impose

+please go to sourceforge download steup file. https://visual-imposer.sourceforge.io/

-The author of this software has been engaged in S&D for over 20 years, aiming to provide more professional information solutions for factories.
+The author of this software has been engaged in S&D for many years, aiming to provide more professional information solutions for factories.

 If you have any questions about IT, you can contact me through visualproc@hotmail.com.